alecuba16/sdggroup_technical_test_spark_kafka_airflow/README.md

 To use the graph generator you have to add the input files `person_inputs.json` with the data and `sdg_template.json` with the metadata inside the `input_files` directory.

 ### The generator
-The graph generator is inside the folder `graph_generator.py` and it requires the file `dag_template.py` since the common transformation operations (@task taskflow tasks) are there.
-The graph generator, takes the required fields from the template and with the content of the `dag_template.py`, generates a new file in the folder `airflow/dags/` with a dynamic name as provided in the `sdg_template.json`.
+The graph generator is inside the folder `graph_generator.py` and it requires the file `dag_template.py` since the common transformation operations (@task Taskflow tasks) are there.
+The graph generator takes the required fields from the template and, with the content of the `dag_template.py`, generates a new file in the folder `airflow/dags/` with a dynamic name as provided in the `sdg_template.json`.

 The generated file, requires in airflow runtime of the `spark_template.py` file that is inside `airflow/include/` folder.